 The tableware and gifts website At Home In the Country, for example, achieved a 12.5% increase in conversion rate by displaying a free delivery offer to new visitors who lived in the UK when they showed an intent to exit the website.
 (Read the case study from Bunting.)

 In a continued effort to localise the online experience for US visitors, fashion retailer Topshop generated a 4.5% increase in revenue simply by showing US sizes to US visitors, rather than UK sizes.
-(Read the case study from Qubit.)
+(Qubit case study that is no longer available.)

 Another fashion brand, Burton, achieved an 11.6% increase in conversion rate just by personalising the homepage to include a picture of the local weather and appropriate clothing to go with it.
 This was achieved by taking anonymous location-based data and combining it with an additional data source – the weather in that area.
 (Read the case study from Weather Unlocked.)